Whistleblowers have been fighting against corruption in Bosnia and Herzegovina on their own for years

 One of them got status but also dismissal

-Whistleblower status was obtained by Enis Mešić, an employee of the Indirect Taxation Authority of B&H. He reported corruption to this institution in 2017, and after three disciplinary proceedings, he was dismissed for disclosing official secrets.
+Whistleblower status was obtained by Emir Mešić, an employee of the Indirect Taxation Authority of B&H. He reported corruption to this institution in 2017, and after three disciplinary proceedings, he was dismissed for disclosing official secrets.

 “The whistleblower status didn’t help me.
 The court revoked my rights under the Whistleblower Protection Act and decided that it was legitimate for the director to prohibit me from reporting corruption.
 During the trial, I experienced a surreal situation when the judge asked me if I had asked the director for permission to publicly report corruption”, says Mešić.